remiclarisse/chor-rivest-cryptosystem/sage/chor-rivest-vaudenay/read-me.md

     sage: %time [PubKey, PrivKey] = CRGenerateKeys (p, h)

-Pick a message:
+Pick a message with `generateRandomMessage`:

     sage: m = generateRandomMessage (p, h)

-Cipher it:
+Cipher it with `CREncrypt`:

     sage: e = CREncrypt (m, PubKey)

 Now `e` is the ciphertext !
-To uncipher it :
+To uncipher it with `CRDecrypt`:

     sage: CRDecrypt (e, PubKey, PrivKey) == m

-Use Vaudenay's attack to make an equivalent key and try to uncipher `e` with it:
+Use Vaudenay's attack, with `VaudenayAttack`, to make an equivalent key and try to uncipher `e` with it:

     sage: %time EquivPrivKey = VaudenayAttack (PubKey)
     sage: crackedMessage = CRDecrypt (e, PubKey, EquivPrivKey)